gschampagne/PHYS-512-notes/README.md

     A (twidle ~) = V^T S^-1 U^T

-if have A m = d then least squares solution is m = A (twidle ~) d
+if have A m = d then least squares solution is m = A (twidle ~) d see code called linfit_svd_class.py
+- again check his code (same name) because did not work
+- but is the same i think as the answer we got previously with the polynomial fit

+problem: singular values that were small became large in inverse
+- added mask in code